-I’ve been in some labor and delivery rooms where things got loud because there were so many people talking.
-There were several conversations going on and it’s as if the guests didn’t remember that mom was trying to have a baby.
+I’ve been in some labor and delivery rooms where things got loud because many people were talking.
+Several conversations were going on and it was as if the guests didn’t remember that mom was trying to have a baby.
 This is not helpful at all!
 You must be mindful of where you are and respectful of what the laboring mom needs.
-They normally want a quiet, relaxing and calm room because they are already nervous/anxious about the birth of their baby.
-Try not to chit chat too much with the people around you.
-This can become distracting and irritating to the laboring mama, and it could make her lose her focus in labor.
-If she wants to talk or wants you to talk, she will let you know.
+They usually want a quiet, relaxing and calm room because they are already nervous/anxious about the birth of their baby.
+Try not to chit-chat too much with the people around you.
+This can become distracting and irritating to the laboring mama, making her lose her focus in labor.
+She will let you know if she wants to talk or wants you to talk.

 5. Get Upset, Turn Off, or Become Defensive

 Labor is hard work.
 That’s why they call it labor.
 It can be a long and hard road or a short and hard road.
 No matter how you have a baby, it is an exhausting mental and physical challenge for every woman to go through.
 I let support people know that there may be a point during labor where mom won’t be as nice as she typically is.
 She will be tired, hungry, hormonal, and in pain during labor.